codelover96/Alcyone-Object-Phenomenon-Detection-System.Public/README.md

 *Alcyone* is a machine learning system for object and phenomenon detection.
 Utilizes state of the art machine learning models to recognize and dictate objects like ships, oil spills, fire and smoke on satellite image data.
 ![Alcyone Home Page Screenshot](https://github.com/codelover96/Alcyone-Object-Phenomenon-Detection-System/blob/master/screenshot.PNG)

+This repo is a Proof of Concept of the Front End Service of Alcyone system.

 #### Authors

 *Alcyone* is the senior thesis of Eirini Mitsa and Costas Patsaras, students at Informatics Department of Aristotle